COINtoolbox/extragalactic_hostless/README.md

 - **kstest_TEMPLATE_N_statistic:** Kolmogorov-Smirnov test statistic value for N x N cutout template image
 - **kstest_TEMPLATE_N_pvalue:** Kolmogorov-Smirnov test p-value for N x N cutout template image

-The project is part of [COIN Residence Program #7, Portugal, 2023](https://cosmostatistics-initiative.org/residence-programs/crp7/)
+### Acknowledgements

+The project is a result from [COIN Residence Program #7, Portugal, 2023](https://cosmostatistics-initiative.org/residence-programs/crp7/), held in Lisbon, Portugal, from 9 to 16 September 2023 and supported by the Portuguese Fundação para a Ciência e a Tecnologia (FCT) through the Strategic Programme UIDP/FIS/00099/2020 and UIDB/FIS/00099/2020 for CENTRA.
+The [Cosmostatistics Initiative (COIN)](https://cosmostatistics-initiative.org/) is an international network of researchers whose goal is to foster interdisciplinarity inspired by astronomy.